• Skip to primary navigation

 Add yogurt

-• Scrape cashew mixture into a glass bowl.
-Test temperature and make sure it's below 100 degrees.
+• Scrape the cashew mixture into a glass bowl.
+Test the temperature and make sure it's below 100 degrees.
 If unsure, place in refrigerator for 20 minutes.
-The temperature needs to be below 105 degrees so as not to kill yogurt culture.
+The temperature needs to be below 105 degrees so as not to kill the living microbes in the yogurt culture.

 Ferment cheese